 The numbers from your meter will give you great information about your electricity use.
 You can read your meter as often as you’d like, choosing which time periods you’d like to measure.
 If you’ve been compiling your meter readings, you can take a look back historically to your energy use from the previous year.
 Have you found you are using more or less energy this year?
 Consider recent home improvements.
 Did you upgrade appliances, install new or additional fixtures?
 Or, maybe a lifestyle change caused the shift.
 Did the kids go off to college?
 Have you switched to CFL or LED light bulbs?.

 Monitoring your meter readings will help you become more conscious of your energy use.
 If you see that your readings differ, take a look at how your habits relate.
 Your meter readings will help identify changes in usage, so you can determine if the changes you made have helped or hurt.

 Things to Consider

 Meter readings can also alert you of issues.
 If your reading jumps drastically, decide if you know a good reason for it.
-For instance, this could include recently turning on your heating or air for the beginning of a season, or installing an additional appliance.
+For instance, this could include recently turning on your heating or air for the beginning of a season or installing an additional appliance.
 If not, you may have an energy hog on your hands.
 If you’re seeing your readings going up compared to years prior, it could indicate that your electric-powered appliances are losing efficiency.

 For an accurate comparison, make sure you’re comparing apples to apples.
 For example, make sure you’re comparing August 2015 to August 2016 for monthly comparisons historically.
 And, if you’re measuring weekly, make sure to measure every 7 days.

-If you have questions about reading your electric meter or would like to learn about how you can reduce your electricity use, call Frye Electric.
+If you have questions about reading your electric meter or would like to learn about how you can reduce your electricity use, contact Frye Electric.
 We’re happy to help you conserve energy in your home.